-Robert M. Kimmitt served as Deputy of Secretary of the U.S. Treasury under President George W. Bush.
+Robert M. Kimmitt is Senior International Counsel at WilmerHale.
+Previously, he served as Deputy Secretary of the U.S. Treasury under President George W. Bush.
 Bob graduated from the United States Military Academy of West Point in 1969.
 While attending West Point, Bob was a distinguished cadet, cadet company commander, and captain of the Rugby Team his senior year.

 Bob has been able to blend his roles of soldier, statesman, and businessman and establish himself as a national security and financial policy expert.
 After graduating from West Point, Bob volunteered for duty in Vietnam with the 173rd Airborne Brigade and became the first in his class to command in combat.
 For his service in Vietnam, he earned three Bronze Stars, the Purple Heart, the Air Medal, and the Vietnamese Cross of Gallantry.
 In November of 2004, Bob retired as a Major General in the Army Reserve.